HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Method

-\textbf{2.
-Capturing}: We use two fusion modules for extracting both local and global information from $\mathbf{F}$.
-The local fusion module uses a single layer depth-wise convolution with $3\times3$ kernel to efficiently capture local details and retain image-related biases.
-The global fusion module employs self-attention to capture global context.
-Given the quadratic computation cost of self-attention, we first dowsample $\mathbf{F}^l$ to a smaller size, $(m*W_1) \times (n*H_1)$ ($W_1 < W$ and $H_1 < H$), perform self-attention, and then up-sample back to the original size.
-The enhanced whole feature $\overline{\mathbf{F}}$ is obtained by element-wise addition of the outputs from the local and global fusion modules:
+~\textbf{2.
+Capturing}: We propose two fusion modules that operate in parallel to capture both local and global context from $\mathbf{F}$.
+The local fusion module transfers edge details among slices to facilitate a nuanced exchange of local information.
+On the other hand, the global fusion module is leveraged to capture broader contextual cues.
+To achieve this, The local fusion module uses a single layer depth-wise convolution with $3\times3$ kernel and stride of 1 to efficiently capture local details and retain image-related biases.
+Due to the high computation cost of self-attention on high-resolution image, the global fusion module employs self-attention on the coarse view of the high-resolution image to transfer the global context to slices.
+The coarse view image with the same resolution of the low-resolution image, can be simply obtained by downsampling $\mathbf{F}^l$.
+After the attention block, the fused global feature is upsampled back to the original size using simple interpolation.
+The enhanced feature $\overline{\mathbf{F}}$ is obtained by element-wise addition of the outputs from the local and global fusion modules: